chrisdury/chrisdury.github.io/content/now.md

 I started Mountaing Moving Co (MMC) in 2023 to help organisations develop better strategies in response to a more complex world.
 I'm developing AI-enabled techniques to apply futures thinking and strategic foresight to help overcome these problems.

 With MMC I'm currently working on:
-- Continuing to build my understanding of the different ways organisations are developing their strategies
+- Continuing to build my understanding of the different ways organisations are developing their strategies.
-- Developing AI-enabled consulting tools to help organisations use foresight and futures thinking more effectively
+- Developing AI-enabled consulting tools to help organisations use foresight and futures thinking more effectively.
-- Developing a range of practical tools to enable executives and senior managers to use futures thinking in their day-to-day work
+- Developing a range of practical tools to enable executives and senior managers to use futures thinking in their day-to-day work.

 ## Fractional CIO